Frequently Asked Questions

 - What is the publication schedule for LAUS program news releases?

-- Why are the labor force estimates for areas and cities different between the LA (Local Area) and GP (Geographic Profile) series?
+- Why are labor force estimates for subnational areas different between the LAUS program and the Geographic Profile of Employment and Unemployment (GP)?

 - What is the difference between job losers and the unemployed?

 - What is the Current Population Survey (CPS)?